arvatoaws-labs/terraform-opswatch-metric-stream/README.md

-# terraform-module-vpc
+# terraform-module-opswatch-metric-stream
-This module creates a workload VPC.
-It can be configured with either its own NAT or as a spoke VPC in the central TGW design.
-This requires both an existing deployment of the tgw-central module once, and a call to vpc-tgw-attachment for each of these VPCs.

-The VPCs CIDR is a variable.
-If you want to combine it with FNT ordered CIDRs, this module won't do that, but you can provide so by the variable.
-Per default, unique CIDRs aren't assumed.
+This module creates a CloudWatch Metrics Stream with a HTTPS endpoint as target.
+This is primarily designed for OpsWatch.
 # TF Module Documentation
 <!-- BEGIN_TF_DOCS -->
 ## Requirements